The Home Of Outdoor Living

-'Many people are gardening on terraces and other small spaces, so a small yard isn't a problem,' says Dan Bailey, president WikiLawn Austin Lawn Care (opens in new tab).
+'Many people are gardening on terraces and other small spaces, so a small yard isn't a problem,' says Dan Bailey, President of WikiLawn Austin Lawn Care (opens in new tab).
 'You just need to maximize space.
 You can do this by having a garden that grows more vertically rather than sprawling out horizontally.
-Vertical crops like tomatoes, cucumbers and peppers work well for this.
+Vertical crops like tomatoes, cucumbers, and peppers work well for this.
 To save even more space, invest in plant cages so they can have structure and guidance when growing.'

 For an even more compact version, why not learn how to create a herb garden?
 Many herb growers simply have pots on the patio or a couple of window boxes for their mini herb gardens.

 The best part?
 You get to reap the benefits of your hard work with fresh produce or fresh herbs.

 10. Create a petite outdoor kitchen for alfresco entertaining

 'This summer, move your kitchen outdoors so you can entertain while you cook,' says Tyler Forte, founder and CEO of real estate company Felix Homes (opens in new tab).

 'Investing in an outdoor kitchen can be a costly project, but it's a feature that can recover most of its cost upon resale.
 The best idea is to keep it simple and include kitchen basics: a large grill, stainless-steel storage drawers, a sink with running water, a countertop for food prep, an outdoor fridge and freezer with plenty of room for drinks and ice, and a waste receptacle for trash and recyclables.'